kstenschke/doShell/README.md

 **headfull interactive cross-platform automation** (foremost of browser and terminal operations).

-This project is a source-to-source (S2S) transpiler and runtime system for executing doShell scripts.
+This project is a source-to-source (S2S) transpiler and runtime system.

 Possible usecases are creation of productivity macros and  infoSec reconnaisance tools.
 **Note:** End-to-end browser testing should NOT be a doShell usecase,